greysongundrum/stelligent-u/05-ec2/README.md

 Compare those same metrics with the values received from Lab 5.3.1.
 Record your results.

+After starting the instance I found a new namespace named CWAgent.
+This had new cloudwatch metrics under it that were not apart of the default EC2 per-instance metrics.

 ##### Task: Private Subnet

 The default VPC has only public subnets that you launched into.
 Copy